-The Scottish borders are a secret little known to many enthusiasts of this beautiful country.
-Despite this part of Scotland entertaining and increasing number of visitors each year it is still a relatively well kept secret.
-Many visitor only see the borders only when rushing past to reach the north or west.
+The Scottish Borders is a secret little known to many enthusiasts of this beautiful country.
+Despite this part of Scotland entertaining an increasing number of visitors each year it is still a relatively well kept secret.
+Many visitors only see the borders when rushing past to reach the north or west.
 Yet this lowland border region has a tremendous amount to offer.
 The landscape is soft on the eye and often undulating.
 In the late summer and early autumn the hedgerows everywhere are bursting with wild fruits that are often picked by walkers and enjoyed as a desert that evening.
-At Berryhill the roadside hedgerows literally drip with blackberries, raspberries, and gooseberries from late august onwards.
-We also have redcurrants, blackcurrants, fantastic field mushrooms and an abundance of elder with which we make elderflower cordial and our speciality ‘hedgerow champagne’.
+At Berryhill the roadside hedgerows drip with blackberries, raspberries, and gooseberries from late august onwards.
+We also have redcurrants, blackcurrants, fantastic field mushrooms and an abundance of elder with which we make elderflower cordial and elderflower champagne.

 Listed below are more of the area’s attractions…

 The sea around St. Abbs with its crystal clear water is a well-known scuba diving area.
 The adjacent headland with its towering cliffs is a noted National Trust Nature Reserve boasting a wide variety of bird life.
 The glorious sandy beach at Coldingham Bay recently awarded a Blue Flag is only five minutes walk along the cliff top path.

 Previously known as Coldingham Shore and now shortened to The Shore, the village was founded as a fishing community and its success has in the past, but less today, been dependent on that industry.
 Always popular with visitors coming to enjoy the sea, coastal views and quieter pace of life.

 Dunbar and Belhaven, Coastal Walks and Sandy Beaches